How to identify and target your ideal customer profile (ICP)

 By combining ICPs with buyer personas, you can create highly targeted strategies that resonate with both the organization and the individuals within it.

-Once you’ve identified your target companies, the next step is finding the right people within those companies to reach out to.
+Once you’ve identified your target ICP companies, the next step is finding the right people within those companies to reach out to.

 This is often the hardest part because job titles don’t always tell the whole story.